fimoengine/emf-rfcs/text/0005-emf-core-base.md

 >
 > - Effects: Initializes a module.
 > - Failure: Fails if `module_handle` is invalid, the runtime dependencies of the module are not
-    exported or the module is not in a loaded state.
+    exported, or the module is not in a loaded state.
 > - Returns: Error on failure.

 ---